What is a Bank Run?

 A bank run occurs due to customer panic rather than actual insolvency on the part of the bank.
 A bank run that emanates from public fear and that pushes a bank into actual bankruptcy is an example of a self-fulfilling prophecy.
-As more people withdraw, the risk of bankruptcy increases and this triggers even more withdrawals.
+As more people withdraw money, the risk of bankruptcy increases and this triggers even more withdrawals.
 The bank may limit the number of withdrawals per customer or suspend all withdrawals altogether as a way of dealing with the panic.
 Also, the bank may get more cash from other banks or from the central bank to increase its cash on hand.

 The first bank run started in Nashville, Tennesse, in 1930 and this triggered a wave of bank runs in the Southeast as customers rushed to withdraw their deposits.
-Banks hold only a fraction of the deposits with the rest of the deposits being loaned out to other clients.
-Due to a cash shortage, banks were forced to liquidate the loans and sell assets at rock-bottom prices to supplement the mass withdrawals.
+Banks hold only a fraction of their total deposits, with the rest of the deposits being loaned out to other clients.
+Due to a cash shortage, banks were forced to liquidate loans and sell assets at rock-bottom prices to supplement the mass withdrawals.
 Other bank runs followed in 1931 and 1932.
 Bank runs were most rampant in states whose laws mandated banks to run only a single branch, and this increased the risk of failure.

 After assuming office in 1933 as the 32nd President of the United States, Franklin D. Roosevelt declared a national bank holiday.
-The holiday allowed for federal inspection of all banks to determine if they were solvent to continue operations.
+The holiday allowed for federal inspection of all banks to determine if they were solvent enough to continue operations.
 The president also called on the US Congress to come up with new banking legislation to help the ailing financial institutions.

 In a situation where a banking institution faces the threat of insolvency due to a bank run, it may use the following techniques to mitigate the run:

 Slow it down